hetcharusat/hajri/masterdocs/hajri-admin/ROADMAP.md

 **What to do next (order matters)**
 1. Smoke test the V2 workflow end-to-end
 2. Deploy schema: run `hajri-admin/CLEAN-SCHEMA.sql` in Supabase
-3. Finalize mobile responsiveness for Timetable
+3. Build Student Timetable View with Elective Selection

-**Definition of “done” for this milestone**
+**Definition of "done" for this milestone**
 - [x] Can login as admin
 - [x] Can create offerings with search/filter
 - [x] Can paint timetable in Draft (with Lab support)
 - [x] Can publish and view Published timetable
+- [ ] Students can select batch and electives, view personalized timetable

 ---